Part II

 Environmental controls to prevent infectious diseases

 This measure is aimed at providing clean and safe air, water, milk, and food.
-It also includes the management of solid waste (trash, and garbage); liquid waste (sewage); and control of (insects and rodents) of disease.
+It also includes the management of solid waste (trash, and garbage); liquid waste (sewage); and control of vectors (insects and rodents) of disease.

 Host-related control & prevention